akinsam23/alx-system_engineering-devops/0x00-shell_basics/README.md

 Created the 102-tree file which contains the code for creating the directory welcome/to/school in the current directory using the code 'mkdir welcome/to/school'

 Created the 013-tree file which contains the coded for creating the a list of all files and directories of the current directory, seperated by commas.
 Using the code 'ls -map'

+Created the school.mgc file that can be used to detect school data files.